-- Mapbuilder, Which reached its end in the 1.5 version and merged with Open Layers.
-The AJAX thing ... it was a beauty.
+- Mapbuilder, Which reached its end in version 1.5 and merged into Open Layers.
+The AJAX thing… it was a beauty.

 - Open Layers, Wonders if you want to integrate Google or Yahoo Maps or efficiently cache the raster display.

 - Mapguide Opensource, very popular for its relationship with AutoDesk.
-Robust to die, in the flavor you want.
+Robust to die for, in whatever flavor you want.

-- Degree, all one smoked in standards.
+- Degree, quite a smoke in standards.
 With a lot of potential in Europe.
-Because of its stability in GML support, it is suggested as the neutral alternative for the implementation of web processes in the initiative INSPIRED.
+Due to its stability in GML support, it is suggested as the neutral alternative for the implementation of web processes in the initiative.
+INSPIRED.

 Other OSGeo incubation solutions are:

 - Geoserver, its biggest potential is that the development is about Java.
 With much to offer such as Open Layers when integrating Google Maps, Google Earth, Yahoo Maps, including ArcGIS.

 - Geomatics Which includes light client, desktop and web.